Meet Sage and his hand-built gypsy wagon. He built this tiny house on a trailer on during weekends which took four months.

 I was instantly hooked from that moment on and I saw a spark of hope.
 I spent the next few months learning everything that I could on how to build a tiny house until I came up with a plan to build one myself because it made good sense to me.

 I decided that if I were going to commit to building my own tiny house, I needed to get to it without allowing myself to over analyze the possible pitfalls.
-So I jumped in head over heals and started buying materials whenever and wherever I could get them.
+So I jumped in head over heels and started buying materials whenever and wherever I could get them.

-So I sold all of my valuables, including the DJ and Karaoke business, and just started even though I am disabled and on a fixed income because I felt that if I were to survive, I had to take a risk.
+So I sold all of my valuables, including the DJ and Karaoke business, and just started even though I am disabled and on a fixed income because I felt that if I were going to survive, I had to take a risk.

 THT: So how long did it take you to complete the tiny house?